Reviewed by: Jennifer

 I heard one person say that washing it by hand with soap and water (don’t let it soak very long or you’ll get the taste of soap in there) is the best approach and that the dishwasher cycles kind of had a way of keeping the milk from frothing as well as it did before.

 I only saw one comment like that, so I can’t vouch for the validity of it.
 But whatever you do to take good care of it is great by me, as I did hear a few people remark that the warranty doesn’t cover issues with the milk container.
 What?
 I was a little surprised to hear that – I did go back and do a thorough read of the warranty, but didn’t see any mention of the milk container.
 If that’s the case, it should be revised a little to make that part more clear.

-The price….As I stated in an earlier section, you’re getting a smaller version of its successor at $200 less but with the same quality so I think the price is fair considering that this is a single serve espresso machine with all of the genuine inner components but many times over, more convenient…not having to go through tamping and grinding, which is worth something.
+The price….It’s valued at $200 less than its successor, but with the same quality so I think the price is fair considering that this is a single serve espresso machine with all of the genuine inner components but many times over, more convenient…not having to go through tamping and grinding, which is worth something.

 If you don’t mind the idea of purchasing a used model the red version appeared to have the lowest price at the time of writing.
 See my guide to smart shopping for used models here 🙂

 A few people have said that the descaler solution costs a little more.

 - Auto shutoff goes into effect in about 9 minutes

 - Can program brew volume settings

 - Great tasting coffee drinks with minimal work